iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> Has not checked for exposures since February 11.<br> :date: __2021-03-12 22:38:12__

+> I have had this app installed for 3 months and I am out and about all the time.
+According to this app I have never even been close to anyone with the "disease".
+You must be kidding me.
+With the whole country shut down because of this I must have been near someone by now.
+What a joke.
+Either make it work or trash it.
+You are supposed to be protecting peoples lives but you are just giving false hope.
+If that is your answer then the whole idea doesn't work and this is a total failure.<br> :date: __2021-03-12 17:25:47__

+> It is the best game ever but covid19 the worst theres a lot of videos tho But it still the best<br> :date: __2021-03-10 02:08:28__

+> I checked the app and the last update was 12 days ago.
+What good is that?
+I did make sure that the app is not sleeping in settings.
+Update: removed and reinstalled app, worked for a few days.
+Last update was 4 days ago.
+Total waste of our tax money.
+These people should feel guilty talking public money for this trash.
+FYI, I have version 1.3<br> :date: __2021-03-09 00:48:45__

+> It a nuisance Seattle notification pop-up to download this app<br> :date: __2021-03-08 17:39:02__

+> When I got app I thought it included ever race I just feel it bias towards minority counterparts<br> :date: __2021-03-08 14:43:38__

+> Got covid and couldn't actually submit it to the app, no wonder I never received a single a exposure notice in over 6 months of having the app.<br> :date: __2021-03-08 14:33:38__

+> How do we not get an alert to update the app?
+We've all had been walking around for a month or 2 with an app that needed an update that we didnt know about.
+Since my app stopped checking for exposures in january, will i be notified if the past few weeks i had an exposure?
+I just uninstalled and reinstalled.
+Honestly, how was no notification sent out about updating the app?<br> :date: __2021-03-06 17:29:22__

 > Uninstalled APP.
 Hasn't updated in 3 weeks, even after installing the March 5 update that I see has been the response to everyone who has also reported it doesn't update.
 Simply don't waste your time with this APP.<br> :date: __2021-03-06 12:39:55__

 > I've had this app since it came out.
 It worked fine until around December, then updates were more sporadic.
 Now it says it hasn't checked for exposures since 10 am February 13.
 For the past two weeks, I have tried all the troubleshooting tips offered in the responses to poor reviews.
 Guess it's a good thing I've had both my shots since I'll never know if I've been exposed or not.
 I work in a public space, so I do leave the house and am around dozens of strangers every day.<br> :date: __2021-03-04 14:57:42__

-> The only covid app rated below 3.
-I knew I was right.
-Nobody is in charge.
-U ask for your info to input into app.
-Nope.
-U think then they ( medical testing labs) would input then.
-Right?
-Nope.
-Waste of time developing if no one leads.
-Guam kicking Michigan's butt.
-Guam????
-Jesus help us.<br> :date: __2021-03-04 06:30:18__

-> Never updates<br> :date: __2021-03-02 13:30:08__

-> Its March.
-My app hadn't updated exposures since Dec.
-And yes I reinstalled my app now based on everything I read in the reviews.
-Will all the other people walking around with non-working apps do the same?
-Probably not.
-I had to come here to figure out the issue....
-Fix the app.
-Sue phone makers.
-I dunno.
-Do something!
-This is unacceptable.<br> :date: __2021-03-02 00:17:49__

-> Works for a few days then stops.
-It says it's on but no readings for two weeks.
-Reloaded twice.
-Still don't work right.
-Reloaded as you said to.
-Still no readings since the 23rd.<br> :date: __2021-03-01 12:26:49__

-> I have had this app installed for 3 months and I am out and about all the time.
-According to this app I have never even been close to anyone with the "disease".
-You must be kidding me.
-With the whole country shut down because of this I must have been near someone by now.
-What a joke.
-Either make it work or trash it.
-You are supposed to be protecting peoples lives but you are just giving false hope.<br> :date: __2021-03-01 01:58:18__

-> Not working<br> :date: __2021-02-28 00:11:12__

-> Has not checked exposure since last update.<br> :date: __2021-02-26 22:09:59__

-> Today is 2/24, the last scan was on 1/24.
-Leave it to the government to create a useless app.<br> :date: __2021-02-23 22:51:20__